The Reubenator is a burger that was developed from a deep love of all things Reuben and an insatiable appetite for making epic burgers.

 For the burger, I mixed ground chuck, corned beef and pastrami.
 There’s really something about that mixture that was off the charts amazing as AF.

-I made a homemade fry sauce, which is basically Thousand Island, but I love that stuff.
+I made a sauce, which is basically Thousand Island, and I’ll always, always love that stuff on Reubens (not to mention on a few other sandwiches).
 That meltiness you see on the bottom is baby Swiss.

 This is definitely a knife and fork burger.